 Questions pertaining to the $p$-adic local Langlands correspondence lead us to ask for a generalization of the theory of $(\varphi,\Gamma)$-modules, with the cyclotomic extension replaced by an infinitely ramified $p$-adic Lie extension $K_\infty / K$.
 It is not clear what shape such a generalization should have in general.
 Even in the case where we have such a generalization, namely the case of a Lubin-Tate extension, most $(\varphi,\Gamma)$-modules fail to be overconvergent.

-In this paper, we develop an approach that gives a solution to both problems at the same time, by considering the locally analytic vectors for the action of $\Gamma$ inside some big modules defined using Fontaine's rings of periods.
-We show that, in the cyclotomic case, we recover the ususal overconvergent $(\varphi,\Gamma)$-modules.
+In this article, we develop an approach that gives a solution to both problems at the same time, by considering the locally analytic vectors for the action of $\Gamma$ inside some big modules defined using Fontaine's rings of periods.

+We show that, in the cyclotomic case, we recover the usual overconvergent $(\varphi,\Gamma)$-modules.
 In the Lubin-Tate case, we can prove, as an application of our theory, a folklore conjecture in the field stating that $(\varphi,\Gamma)$-modules attached to $F$-analytic representations are overconvergent.